Kurt Vail

 Kurt Vail is an American politician and member of the Republican party.
 He is a current member of the Connecticut House of Representatives representing Connecticut's 52nd assembly district in the General Assembly.
-The district is made up of all of Stafford and Somers.
-Vail was first elected in 2014, and is currently serving in his fourth term.
+The district is made up of Somers, Stafford, Union, and Woodstock.
+Vail was first elected in 2014, and is currently serving in his fifth term.

-Vail serves on the Insurance and Real Estate Committee.
-He also sits on the Labor and Public Employees and Public Safety and Security Committees.
+Vail has served as the ranking member of the Veterans and Military Affairs Committee since 2019.
+He also sits on the Aging, Commerce, and Public Safety and Security Committees.

 Vail also served in the community as a member of the Stafford Board of Education and the Downtown Revitalization Committee.
 He also serves as a member of the Stafford Board of Selectmen after winning election in 2021.